Who this document is for

 This routine should take 10–15 minutes and covers the most important operational checks.
 It should be completed at the start of each working day during active data collection periods.

-Open ATLAS, log in with institutional key.
-Look at the Sentinel feed on the right side of the dashboard.
+Once signed in, navigate to the Sentinel feed on the right side of the Command Center.
 Any red (Urgent) alerts require same-day response.
 See Sentinel Triage Protocol below.

 Step 2 — Review submission volume